raganwald/JQuery-Combinators/README.md

 (`increment_captured_display.curry('white')` uses [Functional Javascript](http://osteele.com/sources/javascript/functional/ "Functional Javascript") to return a function that updates the display of captured stones of the appropriate colour).
 We could have used `into` to make this code clean, but then we'd have to fiddle around with our functions to make sure they return their receiver.

-**K**

-`tap` is known in combinatory logic circles as the "K Combinator" or [Kestrel][k].
-For this reason, you can write `$(...).K(...)` as well as `$(...).tap(...)`.
-Like `into` and `T`, use what you prefer, they're both correct.
-But be consistent.
-What do I prefer?
-T and K. Not because they're fancy, but because they're shorter and I prefer that the functions they call get more prominence than the combinators.
-To me, they're punctuation dressed up in method's clothing.

 **Conflicts**

 Some other libraries, such as JQTouch, define `tap` for handling touch events on tablets or mobile devices.
 To avoid conflicts, if you load jQuery COmbinators *after* other such libraries, jQuery Combinators will not re-define `tap`.
 In that case, you must use `K` since `tap` will be reserved for handling touch events.

+Combinators
+---

+`into` is known in some CS circles as the [Thrush][t] or `T` combinator.
+For that reason, you can also write `.T` instead of `.into` with jQuery Combinators.
+Both `.into` and `.T` work, and both are acceptable.
+Prefer `into` if you like a conversational program that will be familiar to Ruby programmers.
+Prefer `T` if you and your team are comfortable with the more brief, academic terminology.
+Neither is superior to the other. `T` is not a snobbish, intellectually violent choice, and `into` isn't "instantly readable" for anyone who has never seen it before.

+`tap` is known in combinatory logic circles as the "K Combinator" or [Kestrel][k].
+For this reason, you can write `$(...).K(...)` as well as `$(...).tap(...)`.
+Like `into` and `T`, use what you prefer, they're both correct.

+To simplify the explanation radically, `T` and `K` are called combinators because they combine things to produce a result in different ways.
+Functional programmers call such things higher-order functions, but what makes combinators interesting is that combinators work by rearranging the order of things in an expression.

+For example, `T` reverses the order of two things.
+Think about it: Instead of writing `adjacent $(...)` we use `T` to write `$(...).T(adjacent)`.
+That rearrangement is very handy for making our code conform to jQuery style.
+Likewise, `K` leaves them in the same order but removes something.
+So if `update(...)` returns some text, `$(...).T(update) => "some text"`, but `$(...).K(update) => $(...)`.
+It's like `update` got dropped out of our expression.
+This ability to rearrange things is what makes them so useful for taking code that would normally have function calls sprinkled throughout it and rearranging it into a nice tree of method calls in jQuery style.

+Many other combinators exist, and they are all interesting with applications for functional and OO programmers.
+With combinators you can even get rd of parentheses in a programming language!
+If you aren't familiar with Combinatory Logic, I encourage you to follow the links to my posts about Kestrels and Thrushes, and better still do a little digging about Combinatory Logic in general.
+It's a rich, fascinating field of study that is so simple it's incredibly easy to pick up, and it leads naturally into functional and [concatenative][joy] languages.

 License
 ---